You’ll receive a personalized improvement letter designed to help you recognize and correct your most frequent mistakes.

 Check the How it works page for more information.

-When you upload a new document, our system recognizes that you are a returning customer and immediately contacts the editor that helped you before.
+We try our best to ensure that the same editor checks all the different sections of your thesis.
+When you upload a new file, our system recognizes you as a returning customer, and we immediately contact the editor who helped you before.

-We cannot guarantee that the same editor is will be available.
-The shorter the deadline is, the bigger the risk that the editor isn’t available.
+Please note that the shorter your deadline is, the bigger the risk that your previous editor is not available.

 Yes, our editors also work during the weekends and holidays.

 Because we have many editors available, we can check your thesis 24 hours per day and 7 days per week.
 This includes weekends and holidays.

 Do you choose for a 72 hour deadline and do you upload your thesis on a Thursday evening?
 Then you will have your thesis back by Sunday evening!